Choosing the right destination is an important decision. We recommend that you follow these procedures to organise your exchange:

 Attend an Information Session to get further information about overseas experiences.
 Each semester the Global Education Office hold information sessions about international experiences including exchange, research, short courses, internships etc that are available to UNSW students.
 These sessions provide general information on studying overseas and how to begin researching universities.
 These sessions are a good opportunity to ask questions and gather information.

-Once you've attended an information session and begin researching foreign universities and you can also Book an Appointment with our Global Education Advisors to discuss your plans.
+Once you've attended an information session and begin researching foreign universities and you can also discuss your plans with our Global Education Advisors.

 3) Discuss your proposal with your UNSW supervisor or faculty